IHCSCV COVID-19 Emergency Operations

 October 23, 2020

 Dearest IHC Members and Community,

-The Indian Health Center of Santa Clara Valley continues its due diligence to keep its members, staffa nd community safe.
-In line with this, we have decided to stay the current course related to all services through the end of June 2020.
+The Indian Health Center of Santa Clara Valley continues its due diligence to keep its members, staff and community safe.
+In line with this, we have decided to stay the current course related to all services until further notice.
 We thank you for your cooperation and understanding.

 We would also like to thank all those who have stepped forward to support our efforts.
 See a list of our supporters, here.

 Together, we are going to get through this!

 IHCSCV Adjusted Services